 Kettle

-The Pop PHP Framework includes kettle
+The Pop PHP Framework includes kettle, a CLI-based helper script.

 It allows a user to quickly build the scaffolding for an application and manage database functions